Short-handed Florida stuns No. 6 Tennessee 75-49

 GAINESVILLE, Fla.
-(AP)Florida’s best performance of the season – maybe even of coach Mike White’s six-year tenure – came without three starters.

-Noah Locke scored 14 points, Tyree Appleby added 13 and the short-handed Gators stunned No. 6 Tennessee in dominating fashion, 75-49 on Tuesday night.
+(AP) — Noah Locke scored 14 points, Tyree Appleby added 13 and short-handed Florida stunned No. 6 Tennessee 75-49 on Tuesday night.

-Tre Mann chipped in 12 points for Florida, which got unexpected help from several bench guys to offset being without guard Scottie Lewis (COVID-19 protocols) and forward Colin Castleton (ankle).
+Tre Mann chipped in 12 points for the Gators, who got unexpected help from several bench guys to offset being without three of their best four players.
+Guard Scottie Lewis (COVID-19 protocols) and forward Colin Castleton (ankle) missed the game.

 The Volunteers (10-2, 4-2) had a woeful shooting performance and were equally ineffective on the other end.
 Florida, which spent the last month slowly tweaking its offense to overcome the loss of standout forward Keyontae Johnson — who collapsed on the court in early December and is likely out for the season — pounded Tennessee inside.